 Taking a Chance on Opportunity

-CS: What do students gain from undertaking the internships?
+CS: What do students gain from these unique internships?

 AT: I think it’s a great way for students to see the work products that law firms usually deliver.
 In the academic setting, it isn’t exactly commonplace to be able to draft this kind of product or even to get in touch with current legal issues.